Please find below the answers to some of the most frequently asked questions about the University of Georgia School of Law’s First Amendment Clinic.

 • Public school officials punishing a student for non-disruptive speech or expression on a matter of public concern.

-• Government restrictions on speech that discriminate based on content or the speaker’s viewpoint.
+• Government restrictions on private speech that discriminate based on the content or viewpoint.

 • Government censorship of speech before the speech occurs (“prior restraint”).

-• Government retaliation against a private individual based on their speech (e.g., a government official who blocks a constituent on social media because they criticized the official).
+• Government retaliation against a private individual based on their speech (e.g., a government official who blocks a constituent on social media because they criticized the official; a government law enforcement officer who arrests an individual in retaliation for their speech).

-• Defense of individuals facing defamation or libel action because of their news reporting or other public speech on a matter of public concern.
+• Defense of individuals facing a defamation or libel action because of their news reporting or other speech on a matter of public concern.

-• Defense of a journalist’s right to protect their news sources.
+• Defense of a journalist’s right to protect their news sources and unpublished news-gathering material.

 The examples above are not exhaustive.
 If you believe you may have a First Amendment matter that the Clinic could assist you with, please contact us.